Avaray/esp32-bme280-micropython-weather-station/README.md

 }
 ```

-The sensor will send only the data that is available.
-If the sensor does not have the ability to measure something, it will not be included in the JSON data.
+The device will send only the readings that are available.
+If the device does not have the ability to measure something, it will not be included in the JSON data.

 ## Example of server code ([BUN.js](https://bun.sh/))